 Grants: Advancing the College Mission through External Funding

-We help access the funds that turn good ideas into real projects.
+We help access the funds that turn good ideas into impacful projects.

 The Grants Office serves faculty and staff who seek to propose and develop projects aligning with Chemeketa's goals, strategic priorities and mission.
 If you are a student seeking funds for college, please go to the Foundation Scholarship page.
 The grants office helps to:

 - Identify and disseminate funding opportunities

 - Determine grant eligibility and identify regulations associated with the grant

 - Research and analyze external data relevant to a particular project proposal

 - Assist teams in the project proposal design and writing

 - Coordinate and communicate with community partners by coordinating the grant proposal process in conjunction with Business Services